NSO-developer/nso-gitbook/cisco-iosxr/README-ned-settings.md

       auto            - Set to auto to use fastest available method to load data to NSO.

+    - cisco-iosxr internal-xml-transfer-timeout <uint32> (default 2147483647)

+      Configure maximum time in milliseconds allowed for transferring XML from NED to NSO.

 # 2. ned-settings cisco-iosxr logger
 ------------------------------------